1998 – I’ve received a lot of feedback to The iMac: Not for Me. Several readers applauded my honesty in admitting that the iMac isn’t for everyone.

 From MacInTouch (8 August):

 To connect an external monitor to the iMac, you can connect it to the port that is located on the bottom side from the computer (after you remove the bottom cover – the one you remove to remove the motherboard).
 This port is a DA-15 Apple style and the internal monitor is connected there.

 When you connect an external monitor, the ‘Monitor Resolution’ module from the control strip recognises a ‘VGA monitor’ and allows you to switch to any resolution.

 This certainly makes the iMac a more viable engine for those of us used to larger (17-21″) monitors.
-The drawback is thta you have a beautiful iMac sitting there with a blank monitor.
+The drawback is that you have a beautiful iMac sitting there with a blank monitor.

-I’ll bet someone could come up with a first class monitor switch to fit between the DB-15 connector, the connector for the internal monitor, and a connector for an external monitor.
+I’ll bet someone could come up with a first-class monitor switch to fit between the DA-15 connector, the connector for the internal monitor, and a connector for an external monitor.
 (You’d probably need to have the power off to make the switch, but that’s just a guess.)

 With a switch like this, you have a fully functional, moderately portable iMac – but one you can attach to a larger screen when necessary.